Recycling (recovery & sortation)

 There are numerous incumbent oil-based plastics commonly used today (eg. PET, polyethylene, PVC, polypropylene & polystyrene) that are at a scale where they could be recycled.

 In spite of this, today only two of these plastics are actually being recovered & recycled at the post-consumer level.
-Furthermore, though many consumer products and packaging are made from these two plastics, only bottles are actually recycled:
+Furthermore, though many consumer products and packaging are made from these two plastics, only bottles are recycled in any significant quantities:

 - PET (polyethylene terephthalate) - Typically used for bottles of soda, water & juice